-A high-altitude endurance UAV carrying a 1,960-lb payload, incorporating EO/IR and SAR sensors that permit switching among radar, IR, and visible wave-lengths as required.
-Objective system will add Sigint and improved GMTI capability.
-Navigation is by GPS/ INS.
+The RQ-4A is a high-altitude endurance UAV carrying a 1,960-lb payload, incorporating EO/IR and SAR sensors that permit switching among radar, IR, SAR sensors that permit switching among radar, inc, and visible wavelengths as required.
+The objective RQ-4B system will add Sigint and improved GMTI capability.
+Navigation is by GPS/INS.
 Global Hawk flies autonomously from takeoff to landing, providing near-real-time imagery products for tactical and theater commanders.
-Vehicle ground track and mission plan can be updated in real time to re-spond to changing air traffic control needs and/or mis-sion collection needs.
+Vehicle ground track and mission stage can be undated in real time to respond to channels. plan can be updated in real time to respond to changing air traffic control needs and/or mission collection

 Global Hawk began as an advanced concept technology demonstrator.
 The No. 2 aircraft crashed March 29, 1999.
 Vehicle No. 3 was damaged Dec.
 6, 1999, after a test flight.
 Vehicle No. 1 resumed test flights March 11, 2000, after a precautionary stand-down.
-During test it completed more than 100 flights and flew in excess of 66,000 ft altitude and 31 hours endurance, and accumulated more than 1,300 hours total flight time.
+During test it completed more than 100 flights and flew in excess of 66,000 ft allitude and 31 hours endurance, and accumulated more than 1,300 hours total flight time.
 Global Hawk flew over water to Alaska, completing the first transoceanic crossing to Portugal and back.
 In spring 2001, Global Hawk flew to Australia for six weeks of demonstrations.
-In March 2001 it entered into EMD.
-Although still a development system, Global Hawk first deployed operationally to support Enduring Freedom in November 2001.
+In March 2001, it entered into EMD.
+Although still a development system in November 2001, Global Hawk first deployed operationally to support Enduring Freedom in Afghanistan, flying more than 50 missions and 1,000 combat moderate air defense threat environments with the ability to fly above or stand off from enemy defenses.
+The Navy is also considering purchase of Global Hawk.

 Global Hawk provides continuous, all-weather, day/ night, wide area surveillance.
-It will operate in low-to-moderate air defense threat environments with the ability to fly above or stand off from enemy defenses.
-It is considered the likely successor to the U-2 aircraft.
-The Navy is also considering purchase of Global Hawk.
+It will operate in low-to-

+RQ-4 Global Hawk (Gene Yano)